petryca/vue-stickies-backend-tutorial/server-integration.md

 You've successfully migrated from localStorage to a robust server integration that provides:

-- ✅ **Automatic URL generation** for sharing
+✅ **Automatic URL generation** for sharing
-- ✅ **Debounced auto-save** to reduce server load
+✅ **Debounced auto-save** to reduce server load
-- ✅ **Graceful error handling** with user feedback
+✅ **Graceful error handling** with user feedback
-- ✅ **Clean state management** when deleting all content
-- ✅ **Browser warning** for unsaved changes
+✅ **Clean state management** when deleting all content ✅ **Browser warning** for unsaved changes
-- ✅ **Collaborative potential** through shared URLs
+✅ **Collaborative potential** through shared URLs

-The app now works as a true web application where users can create, edit, and share sticky note collections with persistent server storage and real-time auto-saving functionality.
+The app now works as a true web application where users can create, edit, and share sticky note collections with persistent server storage, real-time auto-saving functionality, and proper RESTful API usage including dedicated DELETE operations for removing sticky sets.